ebonidev/ante/README.md

 # ante
+ This is a work in progress.

- Families and friends can share the support for each other.
+ Premis: Families and friends can share the support for each other.